-Allergan's world-class research and development (R&D) program embodies our efforts to bring the best of medicine to life.
-Scientists and researchers work closely with medical specialists to transform novel compounds into new therapeutics that help improve quality of life.
-Our R&D programs today are focused on our core therapeutic areas including central nervous system (CNS), eye care, medical aesthetics and gastroenterology.
+Allergan's world-class research and development (R&D) program embodies our efforts to bring the best innovations to life.
+Scientists and researchers work closely with medical specialists to transform novel compounds and devices into new therapeutics that help improve life.
+Our R&D programs today are focused on central nervous system, eye care, medical aesthetics and gastroenterology.

-Currently, in CNS, we are advancing programs to treat critical conditions such as major depressive disorder (MDD), migraine, Parkinson's and Alzheimer's disease.
-In Medical Aesthetics , Allergan is focused on researching and developing new therapies for acne, psoriasis, fat reduction, alopecia and facial volume.
-Allergan's efforts in Eye Care are focused on advancing innovation in the treatment of dry eye diseases, glaucoma and retinal conditions.
-Allergan's development programs in Gastroenterology are focused on advancing new treatments in ulcerative colitis, Crohn's disease, NASH, and diabetic gastroparesis.

-Our ability to build bridges - with our customers and with each other - is key to our success.
-We embrace an Open Science model.
-It defines the Company's position as a magnet for game-changing ideas and innovation.
+Currently, in Central Nervous System we are advancing programs to treat critical conditions such as migraine and major depressive disorder (MDD).
+In Medical Aesthetics, Allergan is focused on researching and developing new medicines, tissue based products and devices.
+The company's efforts in Eye Care are focused on advancing innovation in the treatment of glaucoma and retinal conditions.
+Allergan's development programs in Gastroenterology are focused on advancing new treatments in ulcerative colitis, Crohn's disease, NASH and diabetic gastroparesis.
+Our R&D approach defines the Company's position as a magnet for game-changing ideas and innovation.
 A large percentage of our pipeline is sourced by partnering with biotech companies, academia and other pharmaceutical companies globally.
-Through this Open Science model, we drive strong R&D productivity by delivering innovative therapies to create longterm shared value for Allergan, for customers and for patients.
-Through our Open Science strategy, we have added product opportunities from the innovation ecosystem, including Rapastinel, TrueTear, XEN Gel Stent, Cenicriviroc, Relamorelin, Ubrogepant/Atogepant and Esmya.
-All programs enter our best-in-class product development and commercialization organization to build a sustainable development portfolio that addresses unmet needs and aligns with our key therapeutic areas.
+Through this model, we drive R&D productivity by delivering innovative therapies that create long-term shared value for Allergan, for customers and for patients.
+All programs enter our best-in-class product development and commercialization organization to build a sustainable portfolio that addresses unmet needs and aligns with our key therapeutic areas.